manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

-    state = init // the state of the state machine log = []     // a log (of size 1) of committed commands view = 0     // view number that indicates the current Primary active == true // is the replica active in this view
+    state = init // the state of the state machine log = []     // a log (of size 1) of committed commands view = 0     // view number that indicates the current Primary my-cmd = null
+    active == true // is the replica active in this view

     while true:

        // as a primary
        on receiving cmd from a client library and log[0] is empty: or
-       // as a backup replica
+       // as a primary or a backup replica on receiving ("notify", cmd, view) from any replica and log[0] is empty: my-cmd = cmd
-       on receiving ("notify", cmd, view) from any replica and log[0] is empty: if active == true and log[0] is empty: // if the replica did not decide yet
+          if active == true and log[0] is empty: // if the replica did not decide yet
              // commit
              log[0] := cmd